ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 If you use a [Custom IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles#custom), you can increase IOPS by specifying the next IOPS custom band.
 For example, for a volume 10 - 39 GB, you can increase custom IOPS to 1,000 IOPS by specifying a custom IOPS value.
 The IOPS range within a custom band is based on the volume size.
 If you later [increase the size of a volume](/docs/vpc?topic=vpc-expanding-block-storage-volumes), you can increase the IOPS again.

 To adjust a volume's IOPS, the volume must be in an _available_ state and the instance must be running.
-Your user authorization is verified before adjusting IOPS.
+Your user authorization is verified before IOPS is adjusted.

 You can use the [UI](#adjust-vpc-iops-ui-block), [CLI](#adjust-vpc-iops-cli-block), or [API](#adjust-vpc-iops-api-block) to adjust IOPS.
 You can adjust the volume's IOPS multiple times up to its maximum limit or reduce IOPS to its lower limit.